spacebarchat/docs/docs/setup/server/systemd.md

 # SystemD

-Below is an example SystemD service for running {{ project.name }}.
+Below is an example systemd service for running {{ project.name }}.
 Save it in `/etc/systemd/system/{{ project.name.lower() }}.service`.

 ```toml